-(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to amend the Exchange's transaction fees at Rule 7018(a) to modify the system of credits it offers to members that add liquidity in securities that are listed on exchanges other than Nasdaq or the New York Stock Exchange ("NYSE"), as described further below.
+(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to amend the Exchange's transaction fees at Equity 7, Section 118(a), as described further below.

-While these amendments are effective upon filing, the Exchange has designated the proposed amendments to be operative on April 2, 2018.
+While these amendments are effective upon filing, the Exchange has designated the proposed amendments to be operative on April 1, 2019.

 A notice of the proposed rule change for publication in the Federal Register is attached as Exhibit 1.
 The text of the proposed rule change is attached as Exhibit 5.